I am currently a PhD student at the Institute of Educational Technology. I began my project in October 2011.

 Science-based comuter games

-Web 2.0 technologies are playing an increasingly important role in public engagement activities in science, and enable non-specialist members of the public to become directly involved in large-scale scientific projects and to address real-world research problems in collaboration with working scientists.
+Web 2.0 technologies are playing an increasingly important role in public engagement activities in science, and enable non-specialist members of the public to become directly involved in large-scale scientific projects and to address real-world research problems with professional scientists.

-Citizen Cyberscience projects are initiatives where citizens can engage directly with scientists online and contribute to research.
-They do not provide data, but help to analyse existing data provided by scientists.
+Online citizen science projects enable non-scientists to contribute to research by helping to analyse data provided by scientists.
 Projects can be classified into 3 different types.

-I am exploring what motivates people to take part in these projects (both participants, and the scientists who set them up), the different ways that people may participate, and how these projects may be creating new opportunities for non-specialist citizens to collaborate with working scientists, and with each other, to address real-world research problems.
-I aim to explore different types of online citizen science projects, and I have recently completed the first phase of my research which was an investigation of the scientific discovery game Foldit (www.fold.it).
+I am exploring what motivates people to take part in these projects (both participants, and the scientists who set them up), the different ways that people may participate, and how these projects may be creating new opportunities for non-specialist citizens to co-operate and/or collaborate with working scientists, and with each other, to address real-world research problems.
+I am exploring different types of online citizen science projects and have undertaken a detailed investigation of three different projects:

-I am also interested in the formation of online communities of citizen scientists and how they interact with each other, and with the scientists involved in the projects.
+I am interested in the formation of online communities of citizen scientists and how they interact with each other, and with the scientists involved in the projects.
 To what extent are these citizens having a dialogue with scientists?
 How do participants feel about what they are doing?
-Do these projects allow the 'blurring' of the line between scientist and 'non-scientist'?
+Do these projects result in the 'blurring' of the line between scientist and 'non-scientist'?

 I enjoy running, music, hiking, travel, general science.